HumanBrainProject/coallocation-slurm-plugin/README.md

 If users have no know knowledge available in advance about the storage needs of the job, they can simply ignore all the parameters (arguments) and the algorithm will apply the default job submission mechanism of Slurm.

-The current version of the plugin is a basic implementation that does not implement the scheduling logic discussed in the design document.
-Therefore, in the current version only `lps-path` and `hps-path` are meaningful and the rest of arguments are useless but we defined them for implementing the logic of the scheduling algorithm, which will be completed in the next few weeks.
+The current version of the plugin is a basic implementation that does not implement any scheduling logic.
+Therefore, in the current version only `lps-path` and `hps-path` are meaningful and the rest of arguments are useless but we defined them for implementing the logic of the scheduling algorithm in the next version.

 We need to notice that `lps-path`, `hps-path`, `lps-speed` and `hps-speed` can be implicitly defined in the source code of the plugin.
 Defining them as arguments gives users the possibility of choosing only the desired storage tiers when there are more than two tiers in the cluster.
 The argument `wait-time` should be calculated dynamically from the system status, by the plugin but still we need time to find the way to gather this information dynamically.